Whitireia Park: Geography

+There is 2 ha of remnant coastal kohekohe forest, with two rare Streblus banksii trees and Doodia australis fern.
+The wetland behind the Onehunga Bay carpark is dominated by toetoe and flax, where pūkeko, paradise ducks and other wetland birds live.
+The dunes at the bay are also being planted with spinifex, pingao, shore spurge, sand tussock, sand daphne and native iris, where native insects and lizards live.

 Recreation

 The park has views over Mana Island and the South Island to the west, Te Awarua-o-Porirua Harbour to the east and south.

 The Onepoto loop track runs up the hill from Onehunga Bay, down through the inland valley and back through to the bay.
 It takes almost two hours to complete, and requires moderate fitness and decent footwear.
 Parts of the track are exposed to sea winds.

 The park is also used for fishing, mountain biking, horse riding, rock climbing, bird spotting, orienteering, model plane flying, canoeing, kitesurfing, diving, picnicking and swimming.

-The park is open 6am-6pm from May to August, 6am-7pm during September, 6am-8pm during October, 6am-9pm from November to February, 6am-8pm during March, and 6am-7pm during April.
+The vehicle gates to the park are open 8 am–6 pm (April–September), and 6 am–9 pm (October–March), but always open for access on foot.
 The park may be closed at any time due to weather conditions.

-Dogs are permitted but must be kept under control, and must be kept on a leash at Onehunga Bay.
+Dog leashes became mandatory at Onehunga Bay from February 2017.
 Fire and fireworks are banned at all times.